bill-richards/cnl-security-monitor/README.md

 ---

+## Take note

+You may notice that when you close down the Server application the process remains running for a short while after the window has closed, this is due to closing of the RabbitMQ channels and connections.
+I believe it is due to the queue running in a docker container on the local machine.

+---

 ## When you have finished running the solution

 If you want to remove the containers and images from your Docker server run the *teardown* PowerShell script